 I LOVE Steel Trapp and Starcatchers but I’m busy with Kingdom Keepers right now, but someday, who knows?

-Also, local bookstores can request for Ridley to come to their store.
-The bookstore would need to contact to Jen and she will get in touch with Disney Publishing and/or Writers House.
+Local bookstores can request for Ridley to come to their store.
+The bookstore would need to contact to Nancy for more details.
+Check the Appearances page to see if I’m coming to your area anytime soon.

 I love telling stories.
 I’ve been a storyteller much of my life, and I think the novels allow me to express that.
 My ideas come from experience, newspapers, listening to others, observation.
 It’s all around us.
 Everything has a story if you take the time to listen and look for it.